taskmates/taskmates-directory/github.md

 Before trying to filter the output with `jq`, take a peek at the raw output to understand its structure.

-Focus on what the user has requested you.
-Don't write instructions or examples.
+Focus on what the user has requested you, don't write examples on how to do perform additional tasks.

+Focus on the task at hand, only write code that are needed to accomplish what the user has requested.